IgorPolozov/Polisearch/README.md

 This line of thought is not new.
 The combination of the principles of low-density arrays with pointers and lists, combined with the idea of converting indexes in a logical array to indices in the primary array (hashing), generated an interesting type such as a hash table or a hash array.
 It successfully combines the economical memory usage inherent in the lists and the access speed inherent in the arrays.
 Disadvantages are associated with such things as
 - the problem of finding a hash function; // a separate, most powerful theme, which has no general theoretical basis
 - rehashing with excessive lengthening of lists of collisions;
-- the logarithmic search time on the size of the primary array, which can be much smaller than the total amount of data;
 - natural incompatibility with orderliness;
  The latter property leads to the fact that, despite a sufficiently high access speed by value, it is not possible to make fast sampling the ordered ranges of elements.
 But you can quickly work with unordered data.